 2. Get Online

 I talk with a lot of students who worry they won’t receive any scholarships since they don’t have a 4.0 GPA, but keep in mind scholarships aren’t just for students with a great GPA.
 There are non-academic scholarships available based on your major field of interest, hobbies, and more.
-There are many places you can look online for college scholarships, but I recommend starting with these two sites:
+There are many places you can look online for college scholarships, but I recommend starting with these sites:

 3. Write One Good Essay